 Pin Description 1 ESTOP_L 1 (If no front panel or E-Stop not asserted, connect to pin 2).
 An input signal that is low or open indicates that a hardware E-Stop condition has been asserted by some source.
 Set high if no E-Stop condition is asserted.
 The controller hardware will not permit motor power to be enabled when an E-Stop condition exists.
 2 Force ESTOP_L 1.
 Output signal that, when low, indicates that the Remote Front Panel should force ESTOP_L 1 to be asserted (low).
-The System Software toggles this signal low at start-up to verify that the ESTOP_L 1 is properly working.
+The System Software toggles this signal low at startup to verify that the ESTOP_L 1 is properly working.
 The System Software also uses this as a means for asserting a hardware E-Stop condition during normal operation.
 This signal is normally held high.
 3 ESTOP_L 2 (If no front panel or E-Stop not asserted, connect to pin 4).
 Redundant ESTOP input signal.
 4 Force ESTOP_L 2.
 Redundant Force ESTOP output signal.

-Pin Description

 5 MCP RS-232 RXD - controller receives data.

-6 MCP RS-232 TXD - controller transmits data

-7 24VDC output
+6 MCP RS-232 TXD - controller transmits data 7 24VDC output 8 GND 9 RS485+.

-8 GND

-9 RS485+.
 This is a duplicate of the signal provided in the RS-485 interface connector.
 10 RS485 This is a duplicate of the signal provided in the RS-485 interface connector.
 User Plug Part No AMP 1658622-1 or Molex 22-55-2101 or 90142-0010.
-For the Molex plug, use Molex sockets 16-02-0103 or 90119-2110 and Molex crimp tool 63811-1000.
+For the Molex plug, use Molex sockets 16-02-0103 or 90119-2110 and Molex crimp tool 63811-5000.

-Primary RS-232 Serial Interface
+RS-232 Serial Interface

-The primary RS-232 serial communication line connector is a RJ-11 modular jack, Tyco 5555165-1.
-The plug is a standard RJ-11 phone plug, such as an Jameco 115617CH.
+The primary RS-232 serial communication line connector is a three-pin Micro MATE-N-LOK connector, TE 2-1445050-3 (Figure 4-19).
 This port is used as the serial console port and can also be accessed by GPL procedures as device /dev/com1.

-As a special feature, if jumpers are moved on the CPU (MIDS4) board, the primary RS-232 serial port's transmit and receive signals can be accessed via the RS-485 connector instead of the RJ-11 jack.
+As a special feature, if jumpers are moved on the CPU (LVCPU) board, the primary RS-232 serial port's transmit and receive signals can be accessed via the RS-485 connector instead of the threepin Micro MATE-N-LOK connector.
 This option was developed to permit the PreciseFlex 400 robot to support a bar code reader that is mounted on the robot's gripper.
-See Figure 4-19 and Table 4-9.
+See Table 4-12.